SoftUni-Internal/interactive-content/EN/06-Forms/02-Controlled-Forms.md

 There are some important  key points to remember about controlled components:

 - You should always use `setState()` to modify the state
-  - Directly modifying the state can result in losing data or the component not displaying changes
+  * directly modifying the state can result in losing data or the component not displaying changes

 `this.state.notification = 'You should never update the state like this.';`